 Full ingredient list and detailed instructions in the recipe card.

-- Basmati rice: Long-grain, aged basmati makes all the difference.
+- Basmati rice — long-grain, aged basmati makes all the difference.
 It cooks up fluffy and distinct if you rinse and soak it first.
+Other long-grain rice works but you won’t get the same fragrance.

 - Soak the rice — don’t skip this.
-It helps keep the grains long and fluffy.
+It helps the grains stay long and fluffy instead of breaking during cooking.

-- Use a tight-fitting lid to help steam cook the rice evenly.
+- Use a tight-fitting lid.
+The steam does the work.

-- Scaling up?
-Use 1 part rice to 2 parts water, but keep your pot size roomy.
+- Scaling up: 1 part rice to 2 parts water, same method.
+Keep your pot roomy so the rice has space to expand.

 How to make Indian cumin rice

-- Rinse the rice thoroughly in cold water at least 3 times, until the water runs mostly clear.
-Cover the rice with fresh water and soak for 20 to 30 minutes.
+- Rinse the rice in cold water at least 3 times until the water runs mostly clear.
+Cover with fresh water and soak for 20–30 minutes.
 Drain just before cooking.

-- With about 5 minutes left on the soaking timer, heat ghee or oil in a medium saucepan over medium-low heat.
+- With about 5 minutes left on the soaking timer, heat ghee in a medium saucepan over medium-low heat.
 Add cumin seeds and cook until aromatic and sizzling, about 30 seconds.
-Add chopped green chili to the pan and stir for about 20 seconds.
-Do not let it brown.
+Add chopped green chili, stir for 20 seconds.
+Don’t let it brown.

 - Drain the soaked rice and gently add it to the saucepan.
-Stir gently to coat the grains with the spiced oil.
-Toast for 1 to 2 minutes, being careful not to break the grains or let them stick to the bottom.
+Stir gently to coat the grains with the spiced ghee.
+Toast for 1–2 minutes — don’t break the grains or let them stick.

-- Add 2 cups of water and salt to the pot with the rice.
-Increase the heat to high and bring to a boil.
-Once the water reaches a rolling boil, reduce the heat to medium-low, cover the pot tightly, and simmer for 4 to 6 minutes.
+- Add 2 cups water and salt.
+Increase heat to high, bring to a rolling boil.
+Reduce to medium-low, cover tightly, and simmer 4–6 minutes.

-- Check rice at 4 minutes—if most of the water has evaporated and the rice is tender, turn off the heat.
-Let it sit uncovered for 2 minutes to finish steaming and dry out excess moisture.
+- Check at 4 minutes — if most of the water has evaporated and the rice is tender, turn off the heat.
+Let sit uncovered for 2 minutes to finish steaming.

-- Fluff rice gently with a fork.
+- Fluff gently with a fork.
 Sprinkle with chopped cilantro and serve hot.

 How to serve zeera rice